0xff-r4bbit/watchmetype/README.md

 ## Contributing

-I'm just an English teacher so I'm certian there is room for improvement.
+I'm just an English teacher so I'm certain there is room for improvement.
 Issues, pull requests, and feature suggestions are welcome.

 ## Supporting this Project